 Higher budgets would allow you to lead your way to better results in no time.

-A team that can create content, build links, establish authority, and shares expertise is the ultimate ingredient for a successful SEO initiative.
+A team that can create content, build links, establishes authority and share expertise is the ultimate ingredient for a successful SEO initiative.
 PPC teams tend to align more towards the analytical mindset with a pinch of creativeness.

 Assess and evaluate the team you have or build the section you want to stand out.
 Thankfully, AI hasn’t replaced people yet, so continue to invest most heavily in your talented humans.
 That said, the learning curves required to excel at PPC or SEO are steep and can take years to climb.
 It’s difficult for a single person to master both disciplines.
 Keep your expectations realistic, and don’t put all your eggs in one basket.